Norms Restaurants

-Norms Restaurants (stylized as NORMS) is a chain of diner-style restaurants in Southern California.
+Norms Restaurants (stylized as NORMS) is a regional chain of diner-style restaurants in Southern California, plus one in Las Vegas.
 Founded in 1949 by used-car salesman Norm Roybark, some restaurants are open 24 hours a day, 7 days a week.
-As of May 2025, the company operates 21 locations, all in the Los Angeles area.
+As of May 2025, the company operates 23 locations in Greater Los Angeles, as well as a newly opened one in Las Vegas.

 History

 The first Norms opened on Sunset Boulevard near Vine Street in 1949.
 The oldest surviving Norms, declared Los Angeles Historic-Cultural Monument number 1090 in 2015, opened on La Cienega Boulevard in 1957, featuring a distinctive angular and brightly colored style that came to be known as Googie architecture.
 Key characteristics include angular walls, large glass windows, jutting roof, and a neon marquee.
-Many Norms restaurants, including the 1957 La Cienega Boulevard location, were designed by the architectural firm of Armét & Davis to look like automobile showrooms with booths resembling bucket seats.
+Many Norms restaurants, including the 1957 La Cienega Boulevard location, were designed by the architectural firm of Armét & Davis to look like automobile showrooms.
 Their appearance has made them the subject of exhibitions curated by the Getty Center.

 In December 2014, the Roybark family sold the family-owned Bellflower-based chain, but not the land each of the restaurants had sat on, to an investment firm, CapitalSpring, for an undisclosed amount.
 "We cut across everything," Mike Colonna, the new president of Norms said in 2019.
 "We have the blue collar workers, white collar workers with ties getting a quick lunch, ethnic diversity at every table.
 We get late-night millennials, and our base of baby boomers.
 We're kind of retro cool and we think the Googie architecture is a big part of the brand."
 When the real estate under the La Cienega store was sold, Colonna reassured customers that the business would stay.
 "Norms has committed to the location long term," Colonna told Los Angeles magazine.
 "We have an agreement with the landlord and plan to be in business for quite some time."

 The Norms restaurant on Pico in West Los Angeles was forced to close on Christmas Eve 2016 because the new landlords refused to renew the lease and had other unspecified plans for the real estate.
 County assessor records showed that the Roybark family had sold the land in April 2015 for $8.25 million.

+In mid-2024, the company opened its first location outside of California, in Las Vegas.